Microchip-MPLAB-Harmony/csp_apps_pic32mk/apps/cdac/cdac_wav_gen_dma/readme.md

 ### Setting up [PIC32MK MCJ Curiosity Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DT100113)

-- Connect an oscilloscope to monitor the DAC1 (RC10) pin
+- Connect an oscilloscope to monitor the DAC1 (RC10) pin (pin 16 of J601)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application

 1. Build and Program the application using its IDE
-2. Observe a sine wave of 5 KHz frequency on DAC1 output pin
+2. Observe a sine wave of 1 KHz frequency on DAC1 output pin